 As Treasurer and an active member of the Southampton Yoga Association, I enjoy encouraging students to explore the many different facets of Yoga and discover what works for them.

 I continue to study different aspects of yoga and have a particular interest in yoga for mental health and wellbeing.
-I have developed both my yoga teaching and my personal journey over the years, attending workshops and courses in Yoga Anatomy, Sequencing, Restorative Yoga and Mental Health.
+I have developed both my yoga teaching and my own personal journey over the years, attending workshops and courses in Yoga Anatomy, Sequencing, Restorative Yoga and Mental Health.
+The latest development is joining the Mucky Bucket Farm team to teach 'Goga' (goat yoga).
 Professional and personal development courses I have undertaken include the following:

 Awareness of Mental Health Problems - NCFE CACHE Level 2 Certificate